ZachFriedenberger/dendritic-renewal/README.md

 # dendritic-renewal
-Code used in "Dendritic excitability controls overdispersion"
+Code used in the paper "Dendritic excitability controls overdispersion"